top of page

 A Wigan Colliery Disaster

-This was the system of arranging things in the Lancashire region, the birthplace of catch-as-catch-can grappling, going all the way back to the early 1800s when the game was only semi-pro, (not amateur, because competitors were paid, but not full-professional because they couldn't make a living at it.)
-[18] But according to Casebolt's research, in North America pro grapplers made their living based on the sidebets and stakes in each match all through the 19th century right up until the Teens, until the promoters incrementally took over with the promise of a guaranteed purse to performers, win or lose.
+There is significant evidence that this was the system of arranging things in the Lancashire region, [18] but according to Casebolt's research, in North America pro grapplers made their living based on the sidebets and stakes in each match all through the 19th century right up until the Teens, until the promoters incrementally took over with the promise of a guaranteed purse to performers, win or lose.
 In my opinion, each researcher has his blind spots.
 It is no doubt true that the takeover of promoters in the Teens and 20s changed everything in North American pro wrestling.
 However, the comparison of pro wrestling before that time to any long-established legitimate pro sport, like baseball—that had occasional scandals, but was presumed to be mainly on the square—isn't really the most apt.
 A better comparison would be to other competitive games, the sort of competitive activities that allow those most skilled at them to make their living through betting on one's own skill: such as billiards, poker, or dart throwing.
 But just because someone had enough skill to make a living at such a thing, would they in general choose to rely for their livelihood on winning fairly against other professionals at a similar competitive level?
 Of course not!
 There are all kinds of ways to use both skill and savvy to manipulate a situation to make money with less risk than that, whether by facing someone who is far below one's own skill level without them knowing it, or by cooperating with a fellow professional.
 F. Gotch's trip to the Yukon is a classic example of the former: he traveled under an assumed name as a classic "ringer"/"shark" scam, to hide his true prowess from his opponents—and, more importantly, from the betting crowd—so that the odds would be distorted and a bet on oneself more valuable than it, theoretically, should be.

 But this exposes the blind spot in Pashayev's thesis: one may manipulate a situation to fight someone far enough below one's competitive level to ensure an outcome, but breaking an opponent's neck will still be frowned on!
 Also, even if one has a pre-arrangement with a fellow professional, if both men aren't congenial comrades in a regime such as the Gaffer System as found in England, one must be prepared for the possibility of an... unexpected change of plans.
 The means to handle both situations is obviously with the use of the sort of holds that cause pain, threaten injury, or lead to unconsciousness.
 Such torture-holds, strangles, and chokes had been specifically outlawed in organized Lancashire catch-as-catch-can competition going back to the very first set of rules to catch ever, the Snipe Inn Rules, put in place in 1856.
 [20] These rules may very well have been strictly enforced, in North England (and with the postulated spirit of cooperation between "competitors," strictness of officiation may have been little needed to prevent "rough business.")
 But agile mental gymnastics are required to try to argue that such a prohibition in North America's version of catch was anything more than a technicality.
 For example, there is Pashayev's insistence on taking at face value possibly the most facetious statement I've ever read, wherein F. Gotch explained how the step-over toehold taught him by his coach Burns—"the most feared wrestling hold of all time" [14]—was of course NOT a submission hold in contravention of the official rules: